sowbug/scanqr-app/README.md

 scanqr
 ======

 A Chrome Packaged App that scans QR codes.
+[Available now in Chrome Web Store!](https://chrome.google.com/webstore/detail/scanqr/nihhbejdflkeingkkpakffdlmepaeaah)

 NOTE: Seems to work well only on notebook/Chromebook computers, which have webcams that have very short-range focus by default.